UWC2-PYTHON/ProgrammingInPython/source/modules/AdvancedArgumentPassing.rst

     the positional arguments are: (2, 3)
     the keyword arguments are: {'this': 5, 'that': 7}

-This can be very powerful...
+This can be very powerful.

 Passing a dict to str.format()
 -------------------------------

 Now that you know that keyword args are really a dict, you know how this nifty trick works:

 The string ``format()`` method takes keyword arguments: